YuSugihara/MutMap/README.md

 `-n` : number of individuals in mutant bulk.

 `-o` : name of output directory.
-Specified name cannot exist.
+Specified name should not exist.

 `-T` : trim your reads by trimmomatic.